lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

   - as soon as a Cell containing a Mine is revealed, the game is lost
   - mine counting works correctly
   - flood fill works correctly
+  - interesting cells: all cells are Numbered/empty Cells and have >= 1 Hidden neighbour.
+No other kind of cell is returned